tdilauro/Simplified-wiki/ThirdPartyTODO.md

 #### Assumptions Which We Might Have to Revise

-* An Adobe-registered Library Simplified client may authenticate against 3M's Adobe |//TODO NAME| server.
+* An Adobe-registered Library Simplified client may authenticate against 3M's Adobe server.

-* All of a patron's Library Simplified devices are considered a single domain.
-If someone checks out a 3M book through Library Simplified, they will not be able to read that book in the 3M reader app.
+#### Questions
+* How does Adobe account system work for 3m?
+We presume you are creating an Adobe ID on the backend on behalf of each user.
+What we want to know is will it be possible for a user with another valid Adobe account (not created by 3m) to check out and open a protected epub from you.